666feiyu666/dn-cinderella/README.md

 ## Game Overview

-"Cinderella: Dual Perspective" is a choice-based interactive fiction game that reimagines the classic fairy tale.
-You can choose to play as "Cinderella" or "The Noble Heir" (coming soon) and experience this story about identity, choices, and destiny through different perspectives.
+"Modern Cinderella" is a choice-based interactive fiction game that reimagines the classic fairy tale.
+You can choose to play as "Cinderella," "The Noble Heir," or other characters and experience this story about identity, choices, and destiny through different perspectives.

 Each decision affects the direction of the story, leading you to different endings.
 Will you choose to conform or rebel?
 Will you embrace opportunity or avoid risk?
 Your choices will determine how the story unfolds.